 alternative to the institution of civil proceedings or to the continuation of civil

-proceedings that have been instituted” (long title) has been in development for many years, after a Law Reform Commission Report in 2010 recommended that the State enact legislation on mediation.
+proceedings that have been instituted” (long title) has been in development for many years.
+It was developed after a Law Reform Commission Report in 2010 recommended that the State enact legislation on mediation.

 The Act approaches the regulation of mediation from a number of different angles – it provides a regulatory framework for the practice of mediation, addressing key aspects of the process such as confidentiality, voluntariness, limitation periods and the enforceability of mediated agreements.
 It puts new obligations on solicitors and barristers to advise clients to consider using mediation, where appropriate, and gives judges the power to invite parties to use mediation when cases come before them.
 It also takes a similar approach to UK caselaw and imposes cost penalties for unreasonable refusal to consider engaging in mediation.

 The Act contains some provisions that could be controversial, or prove challenging in implementation.
 The full extent of these will only become clear as the Act is applied, and, possible, litigated.
-One question mark that is immediately raised it around its scope.
-The scope of the Act is largely defined by its exceptions, that is, the types of disputes to which is does not apply which includes, among others, revenue disputes and disputes which fall within the ambit of existing dispute resolution mechanisms such as the Workplace Relations Commission.
-The previous framing of the scope of the Act was by reference to “civil proceedings” but this was amended at Committee Stage as the aim of the Act is to divert disputes out of civil proceedings rather than only apply when proceedings have issued.
+One question mark that is immediately raised is around its scope.
+The scope of the Act is largely defined by its exceptions.
+Exceptions, in this case, means the types of disputes to which is does not apply which includes, among others, revenue disputes and disputes which fall within the ambit of existing dispute resolution mechanisms such as the Workplace Relations Commission.
+The previous framing of the scope of the Act was by reference to “civil proceedings” but this was amended at Committee Stage of parliament as the aim of the Act is to divert disputes out of civil

+proceedings rather than only apply when proceedings have issued.
 The definition of “dispute” does not assist either as it is defined only as “includes a complaint.”
 It might be anticipated therefore that some discussion, or indeed litigation may result in relation to what types of dispute the Act applies to.

 Section 8(4), coming at the end of a section on the role of the mediator, envisages a role for the mediator that can be interpreted as a move away from the purely facilitative model.
 At the request of the parties, the mediator may “make proposals to resolve the dispute”, although it remains up to the parties to decide whether to accept the proposal.
 This has the potential to raise questions on the level of subject matter expertise mediators may have to have, and what may happen if a mediator proposal is accepted and then proves unworkable or otherwise problematic.